nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - code - a SNOMED CT Concept that identifies this medication
 - form - powder, tablets, capsule etc SNOMED CT form concepts

+## MedicationDispense ##
+The main purpose of the MedicationDispense resource is for Medication that is to record the amount of medication which has supplied to the patient.
+For example TTOs(to take outs).
+The following is an example of the elements can be used:

+- identifier - uniquely identifies this medication dispense (UUID)
+- status - for ToC should always be completed
+- category - inpatient or outpatient
+- medication - a reference to the medication which was dispensed
+- subject - a reference to the patient
+- performer - who / what dispensed the medication
+- quantity - How much was dispensed

 ## How the Medication List is Constructed ##
 The medication record is constructed as two lists.
 The diagram below shows the Resources used and the relationship between the Resources.